 WHAT IS BABY IS ALSO HIV+

-WHAT IF YOU CHOOSE NOT TO BREASTFEED?
+WHAT IF I CHOOSE NOT TO BREASTFEED?

-safer preparation and storage of formula
+Preparation and storage of formula to minimise risks.

-amounts and frequency of feeds
+Amounts and frequency of feeds.

-the cost of formula feeding
+The cost of formula feeding.